golanghr/slack-invite/README.md

 # [Golang.hr] Slack Invite

-[Golang.hr Slack Invite] is a small automation service written on top of [Golang.hr Platform].
+[Golang.hr Slack Invite] is a small [slack] automated invitation service written on top of [Golang.hr Platform].

 Point of the service is for you to be able quickly setup and run [slack] invitation system that will send out invitation email to the customer if he's not already registered under your team.

+Service supports both REST, gRPC and HTTP endpoint.
+REST and gRPC are here mainly to help out with frontend but never the less, they are available.
+Readme on how to access gRPC as REST will be provided soon.

 ### Demo?

-Well that's easy :) You can see it here [slack.golang.hr]
+You can see it here [slack.golang.hr]

 ### Installing Service

-We've wrote down installation guide that you can find at [Golang.hr Slack Invite Installation Guide]
+Installation guide can bee seen at [Golang.hr Slack Invite Installation Guide]

 ### License